What I learned from the book Designing Data-Intensive Applications

 Distributed systems concepts 🔗

-The middle part of the book (Part II) delves deeply into distributed data systems, a topic that particularly interests me as an architect.
-It covers replication, partitioning (also known as sharding), transactions, and consistency models.
+The second part of this book (Part II) delves deeply into distributed data systems, which fascinate me as an architect.
+It discusses replication, partitioning (also known as sharding), transactions, and consistency models.

 Replication strategies

-This is used in many systems (PostgreSQL, MySQL, MongoDB, etc.) and ensures a consistent ordering of writes (since only one leader serializes them).
+It is used in many systems (PostgreSQL, MySQL, MongoDB, and so on).
+It provides a consistent ordering of writes (since only one leader writes them).

-It was a good refresher on why we sometimes get replication lag and stale reads on followers.
+It was a good refresher about why we sometimes see lag in replication and stale reads for followers.

 The book also covers multi-master setups (where multiple nodes can accept writes).
-This can be useful for geographically distributed databases (each data center has a local leader to reduce latency) or for certain offline-capable apps.
+This may be helpful for geographically distributed databases (where each data center has a local leader) and for some offline-enabled apps.

-At the end of chapter 5, the author also discusses leaderless replications.
-This is the model used by Amazon’s Dynamo, Cassandra, and Voldemort, where there is no single leader, i.e., any replica can accept writes, and they use quorum for consistency.
+Towards the end of Chapter 5, the author also discusses leaderless replication.
+This is the model used by Cassandra and Voldemort: there is no single leader; any replica can accept writes, and they use quorum for consistency.

 The book describes how quorum reads/writes work: e.g., with N replicas, you might require any W of them to acknowledge a write and R of them to respond to a read, such that W + R > N ensures at least one up-to-date copy is read.
 This yields eventual consistency, a concept that the book explains in great detail.